0xHemaSallam/Lararvel-Hotel-Booking/README.md

 ## Project Goal

-The Laravel Hotel Booking project aims to provide a convenient and enjoyable experience for both users and hotel owners in the hotel booking process.
+ *The Laravel Hotel Booking project aims to provide a convenient and enjoyable experience for both users and hotel owners in the hotel booking process.
 It's built on the Laravel framework, ensuring a robust and secure application.
-Whether you're a traveler looking for a comfortable stay or a hotel owner seeking a platform to manage your property effectively, this project aims to meet your needs.
+Whether you're a traveler looking for a comfortable stay or a hotel owner seeking a platform to manage your property effectively, this project aims to meet your needs*.
-]

-# Laravel Hotel Booking Project

-This Laravel project is a hotel booking system that allows users to search, view, and book rooms in various hotels.
-Hotel owners can manage their properties, room availability, and view bookings.

 ## Features